iamNCJ/bpy-helper/README.md

 - [NRHints: Relighting Neural Radiance Fields with Shadow and Highlight Hints](https://nrhints.github.io/): bpy-helper is derived from the data rendering scripts of NRHints.
 - [DiLightNet: Fine-grained Lighting Control for Diffusion-based Image Generation](https://dilightnet.github.io/): bpy-helper is used to render the training data and radiance hints for DiLightNet.
+- [GS^3: Efficient Relighting with Triple Gaussian Splatting](https://gsrelight.github.io/): bpy-helper is used to render the training data for GS^3.